 Flor de loto (Lotus flower, in Spanish): flowers for Cuban music, real and virtual flowers, seeds of melodies that in their germination from the "bottom" of the waters —like sacred roses in Egypt, India, China— can be born after three centuries.
 Flor de Loto is also the name of a band that was born in mid-2018 and that also joined this initiative.
 In a bet on voice and guitar (for a week she has been accompanied in quarantine by David, guitarist of the band), they played from the terrace of the house of Gian Luca Magri, leader and vocalist of the group.

-With their own narrative, they came out with six themes that increased the intensity of their show: Cosa, Sufi, Suin, Bésame luna, Échate Loto and Agua.
+With their own narrative, they came out with six songs that increased the intensity of their show: Stuff, Sufi, Suin, kiss me moon, take lotus and Water.

-"As we had never done in this format, we resorted to the scale models of the songs, most of them composed by me on an Ipad, and we reproduced that background on the speaker," explains Gian Luca.
+“As we had never done them in this format, we resorted to the demos of the songs, most of them composed by me on an Ipad, and we reproduced that background on the horn”, explains Gian Luca.

-"Now we are focused on social media, promoting the products that we already have on YouTube and making the arrangements to publish new content recorded in the studio", including their EP, whose first single, under the name of Siento, will arrive soon.
+“Now we are focused on the networks, promoting the products that we already have on YouTube and moving to publish new contents recorded in the studio”, among them their EP, whose first single, under the name of I feel, It will arrive soon.

 Electronic music and its many followers also found their space in these live performances.

 Dj Landeep, for example, took advantage of the stay at home to join what he classified as a “great experience.
-It was my first experience of this type and thanks to this medium I released part of my new EP live, in which I am working.
-People who saw me loved it, ”says this DJ who started in the deep house and his style has evolved to the use of Afro-Cuban, African, Latin and Caribbean rhythms with a flavor mixed with electronic contemporary music.
+It was my first experience of this kind and thanks to this medium I launched live part of my new EP, which I'm working on.
+The people who saw me loved it”, affirms this DJ who started in the deep house and his style has evolved to the use of Afro-Cuban, African, Latin and Caribbean rhythms with a flavor mixed with contemporary electronic music.